Solrys/Instacart-Analysis-by-Pandavas/README.md

 ## Group Communication Protocols

-The group members will remain in consistent contact through the Slack app and will hold meetings via Zoom throughout the week to discuss arising challenges, delgate tasks, and ensure the progress of the project.
+The group members will remain in consistent contact through the Slack app and will hold meetings via Zoom throughout the week to discuss arising challenges, delegate tasks, and ensure the progress of the project.

 ## Presentation
 [Click Here to View Google Slide Presentation](https://docs.google.com/presentation/d/1Em1EJJ7RFDe6lQUdzrOOEO2_fN0sd_4-sNbsHl7Ewz4/edit#slide=id.g35f391192_00)